EME basics

 Recent technology improvements

-About ten years ago radio hams developed narrow band data transmission and clever coding methods.
+About ten years ago radio amateurs developed narrow band data transmission and clever coding methods.
 These improved the System Value from the (low) CW state of art.
 These new transmission systems have been developed now such that, as an example, the JT65 data method developed by Joe Taylor K1JT, allows detection of signals at around -28dB below the 2.5kHz noise level.
 This is enough to overcome the various losses that previously complicated success.

 Q65, JT65B or other narrow band data modes now make QSOs via the moon easily possible between modestly constructed stations.